sunmaximus/MassMutual/README.md

 # For MassMutual

 This is of course a boilerplate I got from the internet.
-Please read the instructions down below to run or just press 'yarn start' or 'npm run start'
+Please read the instructions down below to run or just type `yarn` or `npm i` and then run `yarn start` or `npm run start`.

 # Deprecation Warning